 Thankfully, she did not wait.
 Had she, she would have still been on the road when serious complications hit.

 Upon arrival at the hospital at 9:20 am, Clerna was wheeled to the maternity center.
 Within minutes, she went into active labor and gave birth to a healthy Etienna.
 But soon after, Clerna began to creep towards unconsciousness from heavy blood loss.
 The midwife on duty quickly called in Dr. Guerrier, director of the Maternal and Neonatal Health Center, and Clerna was rushed to the OR.
 Clerna was hemorrhaging.
-Dr. Guerrier and his team immediately connected her to liquids to prevent her body from losing too much fluid, and began to do all they could to sustain Clerna’s life and stop the bleeding.
+Dr. Guerrier and his team immediately connected her to liquids to prevent her body from losing too much fluid.
+They then began to do all they could to sustain Clerna’s life and stop the bleeding.

 A Team Effort

 “Postpartum hemorrhage cases are very serious and you need all hands on deck,” says Dr. Guerrier.
-Additional hospital staff was called in to help Dr. Guerrier and his team.
-“From providing the patient with medication and oxygen, to lifting and holding the patient in place on the stretcher, to the nurses who assisted me, everyone from the surgeon to the security played key roles in our success saving Clerna.”
+Additional hospital staff were called in to help Dr. Guerrier and his team.
+“From providing the patient with medication and oxygen to lifting and holding the patient in place on the stretcher, to the nurses who assisted me, everyone from the surgeon to the security played key roles in our success saving Clerna.”

 I didn’t know the hospital at first but every day I heard good things about it.
-I decided to come here for prenatal care, and knew then that I wanted to deliver at St. Boniface Hospital.
+I decided to come here for prenatal care and knew then that I wanted to deliver at St. Boniface Hospital.
 Now, I am only alive thanks to God and the team here at the hospital.